zsscode/2019-Spring-DL/README.md

 * TuTh 4 PM to 5:15 PM at SSB 218

 **Course Materials**
-* Syllabus, Slides, Project Requirements, Tests, and Samples are inside the relevant folders
+* Slides, Project Requirements, Tests, and Samples are inside the relevant folders

 **Textbooks**
 * "Deep Learning with Python" (DLP) by François Chollet